kennetpostigo/markdown-reason-react/readme.md

 Optionally if you're just making a completely static site you can have a directory of just markdown files and nothing else and pass a `--static` that will generate a SPA.

-## Remaining Functionality to Implement
+## Remaining Alpha Functionality to Implement

 * [x] Parse top level elements
 * [ ] Parse inline/nested elements